-According to the American Academy of Pediatrics, around 36 months of age, most children can seat themselves in a child-sized chair, bend over without falling, climb the ladders in the playground, and even walk four or five steps on their tiptoes without help.
-Then, approaching 4 years of age, your daughter’s balance skills will be sufficient to let her stand easily on one foot for at least two seconds.
+According to the American Academy of Pediatrics, at around 36 months of age, most children can seat by themselves in a child-sized chair, bend over without falling, climb the ladders in the playground, and even walk four or five steps on their tiptoes without help.
+Then, approaching 4 years of age, your child’s balance skills will be sufficient to stand easily on one foot for at least two seconds.

-There are many easy and fun ways to encourage your little one to develop her balance skills.
+There are many easy and fun ways to encourage your little one to develop their balance skills.
 Here are a couple of ideas:

-- When sitting on the floor playing, encourage your child to sit with her legs crossed.
-By doing so she’ll engage her core muscles to maintain an upright position.
+- When sitting on the floor playing, encourage your child to sit with their legs crossed.
+By doing so they’ll engage their core muscles to maintain an upright position.

 - For your 3 to 4-year-old, you can practice learning to pedal a tricycle.